fletchel/DL2-CALM/blogpost.md

 ![CALM diagram](https://github.com/fletchel/DL2-CALM/assets/70916204/01f461b7-7296-41d5-85c0-84c7dbba7441)

 Lastly, the original method employs a complex calibration procedure for finding an exit threshold $\lambda \in [0, 1]$ such that the early-exit predictions remain consistent with respect to the full model.
 However, the authors have not shown the experiments comparing the statistically-calibrated threshold with naive choice of $\lambda$.
 Hence, it may be possible to consider a simplified version of the early-exit framework with the calibration process omitted.
+Moreover, the statistical guarantees provided by the original paper are predicated on the calibration set being a representative sample of all possible inputs, which may not be the case in practice.
+Thus, these statistical guarantees may provide a false sense of security in the performance of the early-exit model.

 # Contribution